nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 What you should see:
 1. Weixiang's contact is added towards the end of the Person List.
 2. Weixiang's profile appears on the Profile Panel as such (below).
-3. Command Response Box shows that Weixiang is successfully added into `EduMate`.
+3. The Command Response Box shows that Weixiang is successfully added into `EduMate`.

 <img src="images/ug_cmds_pics/addcommand.svg" style="width:80%;margin:0 10%">